 Buffalo Ice Cream

 Serres and the little villages around Kerkini Lake are the only places in Greece where water buffalo are farmed.
 Ice cream made from buffalo milk is popular in these areas.
 You will find many small bakeries and patisseries that make their own buffalo milk ice cream for just a couple of euros a cup.

 Buffalo milk ice cream is much creamier than regular ice cream.
 It is also considered a somewhat “healthier” alternative as it is lower in fat.

 If you are not planning on visiting the Serres and Macedonia areas of Greece, don’t fret.
 There are some artisanal gelato stores across Greece that sell rich, indulgent ice cream prepared with buffalo milk.

-Spoon sweets are among the most popular complementary Greek desserts that are served in tavernas and restaurants after meals.
+Spoon sweets are among the most popular complimentary Greek desserts that are served in tavernas and restaurants after meals.
 These are sweet preserved fruits that are preserved in sugar and fruit juice for a matter of months.

 Commonly, spoon sweets are served with Greek yoghurt at the end of a meal.
-They come in a plethora of varieties – from grapes and figs to oranges.
+They come in a plethora of varieties – from grapes and figs, to oranges.

 Amygdalota (Greek almond cookies)

 Amygdalota are chewy Greek almond cookies that originated in the Cyclades.
 They are sometimes referred to as Greek macaroons, though they do not actually contain any coconut.